LoyolaRamblers/Undergraduate-Coursework/README.md

   - [AP United States Government & Politics](https://apstudents.collegeboard.org/courses/ap-united-states-government-and-politics) (score: 3)
   - [AP United States History](https://apstudents.collegeboard.org/courses/ap-united-states-history) (score: 4) → [HIST](https://www.luc.edu/history/tiertwocourses) 211, HIST 212
 [^1]: No files exist for these courses because the nature of the subjects led to coursework being done exclusively on paper.
-[^2]: No files exist for these courses because programming was done in class and none were saved.
+[^2]: No files exist for these courses because all programming was done in class and none were saved.